If you can’t find the information you are looking for, browse through our Frequently Asked Questions.

 West Mercia Police introduced a speed awareness scheme on 1 May 2009.
 The speed awareness courses are offered to certain drivers as an alternative to the fixed penalty process and are delivered by The TTC Group, national specialists in driver education.
 The schemes applies to offences from 1 May 2009.

-Drivers facing certain speeding offences are now given the option of attending a speed awareness course at a cost of £85 with the benefit that they will not receive three points on their licence.
+Drivers facing certain speeding offences are now given the option of paying to attend a speed awareness course, with the benefit that they will not receive three points on their licence.

 The option of attending a course is given to drivers who have not attended a speed awareness course in the last three years (from the date of the offence) and who have broken the speed limit by no more than 10% plus 9 mph.
 This came into effect from 1 March 2011.
 Prior to this date the threshold was 10% plus 6 mph.
 If a driver is eligible, a leaflet will be posted to them explaining how the course works along with the fixed penalty notice giving them the option of taking the course.
 Notices on green paper will indicate that a driver is eligible for a speed awareness course.